harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-scared.md

 ## GAD-7 vs SCARED (adult): A Comparative Analysis Using Harmony

-The GAD-7 and SCARED scales are both commonly used psychologists and other researchers.
+The GAD-7 and SCARED scales are both commonly used psychologists and other researchers to measure anxiety.

 <!-- BEGIN BOILERPLATE -->